- Chart

 Disclaimers:

 This JSON output is for informational purposes only and does not constitute financial advice.
-Data accuracy is dependent on the sources used and may be subject to change.
-Market share data is an estimation and may not reflect precise figures.
+Market share data is an estimation based on available public information and industry analysis.
+Specific financial figures and market positions may vary and are subject to change.

 AI Summarization is directionally correct and might not be accurate.